Quick, easy and refreshingly cool, Greek Yogurt Dip, also known as "Tzatziki Sauce," is perfect for hot summer days and is ready in 10-minutes!

 - Remove cucumber from processor and place in paper towel; squeeze out excess water

-- Add cucumber and remaining ingredients to medium bowl; combine well1½ cups Greek yogurt, 3 tablespoons dill, 1 tablespoon garlic, 1 teaspoon lemon juice
+- Add strained, chopped cucumber and remaining ingredients to medium mixing bowl; combine well1½ cups Greek yogurt, 3 tablespoons fresh dill weed, 4 minced garlic cloves, 1 teaspoon fresh lemon juice

-- Return cucumber mixture to food processor; drizzle in 1 teaspoon olive oil; taste for salt1 teaspoon olive oil, salt to taste
+- Return cucumber mixture to food processor; drizzle in 1 teaspoon olive oil; pulse until well combined; taste for salt and pepper (see recipe notes about pepper)1 teaspoon olive oil, salt and pepper to taste

 - Pulse to desired consistency; give it 2-3 quick pulses, if you want it thinner, pulse it a few more times; cover and refrigerate until ready to serve